Why Should I Choose Dr. Minoli for My Upper Face Surgery?

-To help ensure patient safety & comfort Dr. John Minoli & his team provide a well-appointed office and a neighboring accredited ambulatory surgery center.
-Our support staff includes experienced & caring patient-coordinators and a trusted group of board-certified anesthesiologists.
+To help ensure patient safety and comfort, Dr. John Minoli and his team perform surgery in an accredited ambulatory surgery center.
+Our support staff includes experienced and caring patient care coordinators and a trusted group of board-certified anesthesiologists.

 Any one or combination of the following may indicate that you are a candidate for eyelid lifting (blepharoplasty) surgery:

-- Excess skin, obscuring the natural fold of the upper eyelids
+- Excess skin that obscures the natural fold of the upper eyelids

-- Loose skin, hanging down over the upper eyelids & impairing peripheral vision
+- Loose skin that hangs down over the upper eyelids and impairs peripheral vision

-- Eyelid-puffiness, often conferring a tired or chronically-fatigued appearance
+- Eyelid puffiness that confers a tired or chronically fatigued appearance

 - Excess skin and fine, crêpe-like wrinkles of the lower eyelids